Tax Refund Loans: Details and How To Get One

 What Are the Alternatives?

 While a tax refund loan can give you quick access to cash, it can be an expensive option.
-Your best option may be to simply wait for a few days to receive your full refund amount without any charges or fees.
-If you’re in need of money now, here are a few alternatives to explore:
+Your best option may be to simply wait to receive your full refund amount without any charges or fees.
+If you’re in need of money immediately, here are a few alternatives to explore:

 Personal Loans

 Some online lenders and financial institutions offer small personal loans as quickly as a tax refund loan.
 You can prequalify for a personal loan online and may get next-day funding if approved.
-Interest rates vary from 6% to 36%, but if you have an excellent credit score and little debt, you may be able to get the lowest rates.
+Interest rates on personal loans vary from 6% to 36%, but if you have an excellent credit score and little debt, you may qualify for the lowest rates.

 Emergency Loans

-You can also get a short-term emergency loan, which is usually a payday alternative that doesn’t cost as much in interest.
-Many lenders offer emergency loans with a credit check, and funding is fast, so you can get cash within one business day.
+You can also opt for a short-term emergency loan, a payday loan alternative that doesn’t cost as much in interest.
+Many lenders offer emergency loans with a credit check, and funding is fast, so you can get the cash you need within one business day.
 Plus, you may qualify for the loan even if you have a lower credit score.

 Tax refund anticipation loans may be a good option for consumers who've filed their taxes and are expecting a refund, but need the money immediately.
-Using a RAL can also be a good option for those who don’t qualify for a personal loan but need funds right away.
+Using a RAL can also be a suitable choice for those who don’t qualify for a personal loan but need funds right away.